tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

     apt-get install autoconf-archive automake g++ libtool libleptonica-dev pkg-config
 ```

+If you want to build the Tesseract training tools, too, some more packages are required:

+    apt-get install libpango1.0-dev

 Afterwards, the steps for installing the git version of Tesseract, do this:

 ```